A look at the design, market and legacy of Victorian pottery

 This is one reason why education is very important when one buys antiques.
 You really need to recognize what is being offered.
 Lately on eBay there have been a large number of pond lily plates listed for sale as Holdcroft.
-Where this idea comes from we can't say but it has taken hold on eBay and has been self perpetuating for months.
+Where this idea comes from I can't say but it has taken hold on eBay and has been self perpetuating for years.
 Holdcroft made a number of pond lily plates but this design has never been among them; it doesn't even have any of the characteristics of a Holdcroft piece.
 In reality it was made by Adams & Bromley.
-All we know is that it was a design copied by a number of different companies in a number of different countries among them Forester in Great Britain and Griffen Smith & Co. in the United States.
+All I know is that it was a design copied by different companies in a number of countries across the globe among them Forester in Great Britain and Griffen Smith & Co. in the United States but never by Holdcroft.

 Adams & Bromley pond lily plate